December 14

 The Christmas Trade

-When you combine all the trades going back to 1960 we get the following equity curve and performance.
+When you combine all the trades going back to 1960 we get the following equity curve and performance, below.
+The last equity peek was in 2021.

 Conclusion

 There certainly does seem to be a very strong bullish tendency around Christmas.
-However, the last equity high was in 2014.
+The most recent action looks a little more flat.
+However, we did have a new equity high in 2021.

 Can you take advantage of this in your trading?
 Perhaps.
 Remember, the code with this article is not a complete trading system, but an indicator to help me gauge the market behavior around the Christmas holiday.
-If you have trading systems or trade a discretionary method around these days before and after Christmas, you might use this knowledge to ignore short signals, or modify your exit.
+If you have trading systems or trade a discretionary method around these days before and after Christmas, you might use this knowledge to ignore short signals, or modify your exit based upon what we learned.

 Jeff Swanson